 Occupation & interests

-John Corrigan was President of the NSW Boot and Shoe Makers Protective Union.
+John Corrigan was a bootmaker.
+He was President of the NSW Boot and Shoe Makers Protective Union.

 Corrigan drew Council’s attention to overflows from closing draining into a lane adjoining Byrne’s paddock and urged Waterloo Council to take action to prevent this health threat.